gh-productivity-workshops/PetSpotR/docs/2-debugging.md

 2. Return to your Codespace and take a look at your frontend logs.
 You'll see print statements for the `Lost` and `Found` pages, where calls to Dapr need to be added.
 3. Stop the debuggers by clicking the `Stop Debugging` button (⏹️) in the top debug bar.
 You'll need to stop both the frontend and backend debuggers.

 Done!
-You now have a Codespace with PetSpotR running locally.
+You now have a Codespace with PetSpotR running in your Codespace.
 You can now use GitHub Copilot to add Dapr to the application.

 _The instructor will now demonstrate how to use GitHub Copilot to add Dapr to the application.
 You can wait to follow along, or you can continue with the exercises on the next page._